 Early School Leaving

-Parents/Guardians are discouraged from making appointments for learners’ licenses during school hours.
+Parents/Guardians are discouraged from making doctor's or other appointments for learners during school hours.
 This is expected to take place after school hours.

-If a learner does need to leave School early the parent/guardian is to submit a request in writing to the School by 09h00 on that particular day.
+If a learner does need to leave School early, the parent/guardian is to submit a request in writing to the School by 09h00 at the latest on that particular day.
 A telephone number is to be included for verification purposes.

 Representative Council of Learners